Refinancing Your Mortgage vs. Selling Your Home in 2026

 Should I refinance my mortgage or sell my home?
 Homeowners often grapple with this tough decision, as both options come with excellent benefits and trade-offs.

 Refinancing can lower monthly payments or reduce interest rates, providing long-term savings, but it often involves fees, paperwork, and an extended commitment.
-Selling offers an opportunity to move to a new home, potentially unlock equity, and avoid long-term debt, but it also means facing market uncertainties and dealing with the costs and stresses of relocation.
+Meanwhile, selling offers an opportunity to live in a new place, potentially unlock equity, and avoid long-term debt, but it also means facing market uncertainties and dealing with the costs and stresses of moving.

 Check Your Home Value Before Deciding to Sell